Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

 The category of global sections of $\mathscr{S}_{K_{(n-1)\phi}}$ is equivalent to $\Perf(Y_1 \cup \dots \cup Y_{n-1})$.
 To $\mathscr{S}_{K_{k_1}}(\mathscr{A}_i,F_i)$ and $\mathscr{S}_{K_{k_2}}(\mathscr{B}_i,F_i)$, there are graphs with vertices $c, u_1,\dots, u_{k_1}$ and $d, w_{1}, \dots, w_{k_2}$ where $c$ is $(k_1+1)$-valent, $d$ is $(k_2+1)$-valent and $u_i,w_i$ are univalent.
 There are edges $r_1,\dots,r_{k_1}, r_\infty$ and $q_1,\dots, q_{k_2},q_\infty$ so that $r_i$ connects $c$ to $u_i$ if $i \neq \infty$ and $q_i$ connects $d$ to $w_i$ if $i \neq \infty$.
 We have that $\mathscr{A}_c = A_{k_1}(\DD^b_{\dg}(Z))$ and $\mathscr{A}_d = A_{k_2}(\DD^b_{\dg}(Z))$, $\mathscr{A}_{u_i} = \mathscr{A}_i$ and $\mathscr{A}_{w_i} = \mathscr{B}_i$ and $F_{u_i,r_i} = F_i$ and $F_{w_i,q_i} = G_i$.
 Finally, $F_{c,r_i} = f_i$ and $F_{d,q_i} = f_i$ if $i \neq \infty$, and $F_{c,r_\infty} = f_{k_1 + 1}$ and $F_{d,q_\infty} = f_{k_2 + 1}$.

 Attach $r_\infty$ to $g_1$ and $q_\infty$ to $g_n$ to obtain the graph $K_Y$.
-This comes equipped with a $K_Y$-coordinatized perverse sheaf of categories whose category of global sections is quasi equivalent to $\Perf(Y)$ by the argument given above.
+This comes equipped with a $K_Y$-coordinatized perverse sheaf of categories whose category of global sections is quasiequivalent to $\Perf(Y)$ by the argument given above.

 We may note that, until now, the d-semistability condition, that $N_{Z_i/Y_i} \otimes N_{Z_i/Y_{i+1}} = \mathscr{O}_{Z_i}$ played no role; indeed Theorem \ref{thm:simpII} carries through for any chain of varieties satisfying (1) and (2) of Definition \ref{def:simptII}.
 The d-semistability condition translates in terms of perverse sheaves of categories the the following statement.